replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/04-releasing-the-application/assignment.md

 1           2023-06-08T00:19:43Z    0001-01-01T00:00:00Z
 ```

-To release our new version, we create a new releaes and
+To release our new version, we create a new release and
 (optionally) assign it to a channel.
 It's a good practice
 to make new releases on either the `Unstable` channel or
 a channel specific to the feature you are working on.
 Let's